Oude Kerk, Amsterdam: History

 In that same year, the Oude Kerk became home to the registry of marriages.
 It was also used as the city archives; the most important documents were locked in a chest covered with iron plates and painted with the city's coat of arms.
 The chest was kept safe in the iron chapel.

 Rembrandt was a frequent visitor to the Oude Kerk and his children were all christened here.
-It is the only building in Amsterdam that remains in its original state since Rembrandt walked its halls.
+The Oude Kerk is one of the historic buildings in Amsterdam associated with Rembrandt.
 In the Holy Sepulchre is a small Rembrandt exhibition, a shrine to his wife Saskia van Uylenburgh who was buried here in 1642.
 Each year on 9 March (8 March in leap years), at 8:39 am, the early morning sun briefly illuminates her tomb.
 An early spring breakfast event is held annually.